I have a Controversial Confession to make on this dismal, rain-adorned Tuesday afternoon. I’m a lesbian. Who sucks.

 The next morning, after herding the housemates out the door (thanks to Stacy Lentz, who, for the record, used to be the director of an affluent girls’ sleep-away camp, thus she is excellent at rounding up groups of hungover, high-maintenance ladies and getting us out the door), we finally made it to the beach.

-“This needs to become the Dinah Shore of Fire Island!”
-I said to Danielle (co-owner of Lez Volley, the Don of The Lesbians, you know her by now, kittens), pouring myself a large cup of mermaid juice.
+“This needs to become the Dinah Shore of lesbians,” I said to Danielle (co-owner of Lez Volley, the Don of The Lesbians, you know her by now, kittens), pouring myself a large cup of mermaid juice.

 Side note of a side note: The Drink of the Weekend was “mermaid juice.”
 Created by me, your local lesbian mermaid.
 Ingredients are organic Agave Tequila, sparkling name-brand Smart Water, and a splash of coconut water for hydration and flavor.
 It’s so clean a trainer friend of mine said you could drink it on a cleanse.
 (This trainer friend of mine also happens to be a gay man who smokes a pack of cigarettes a day, but whatever.
 I still trust him!)